Is Halifax legit?

-Ownership structure of Halifax is public, everyone can check the owners of the company on their website, which adds to their safety scores.
+Ownership structure of Halifax is public, everyone can check the owners of the company on their website, which adds to their legitimacy scores.

 Broker management transparency

-Halifax has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and safety.
+Halifax has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and legitimacy.

 Broker is audited by the Big Four

-Halifax is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY),which guarantees another depth of safety.
+Halifax is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY).